 The Corporation encourages civic, charitable, educational, and political activities so long as they do not interfere with the performance of Director or Associate duties with respect to the Corporation.
-Before agreeing to participate in any such activities, including, but not limited to, potential directorships with other organizations, Associates should contact the CRO and their immediate supervisor for initial approval, then seek final, written approval from the Corporation's CEO; provided, however, Directors, the CEO, and the CRO will seek approval of the disinterested members of the Board for situations involving a conflict of interest or potential conflict of interest of a Director, the CEO, or the CRO.
+Before agreeing to participate in any such activities, including, but not limited to, potential directorships with other organizations, Associates should contact the Chief Compliance Officer and their immediate supervisor for initial approval, then seek final, written approval from the Corporation's CEO.
 Directors should disclose all new directorships or potential directorships to the Chairman of the Board to avoid actual or perceived conflicts of interest and to maintain independence.